-As at September 30, 2019, the Company had advanced \$5,000 to Civilized pursuant to a convertible debenture agreement (March 31, 2019 - \$5,000).
-During the six months ended September 30, 2019, the Company and Civilized amended the terms of the convertible debenture agreement.
-As a result of the agreed upon amendments, among other things, the date upon which interest accrued pursuant to the debenture becomes payable was extended, and the conversion price decreased.
-Accordingly, as at September 30, 2019, the principal amount advanced to Civilized is convertible into 456,812 class A common shares of Civilized (March 31, 2019 - 397,227 class A common shares).
-As part of the investment, the Company also received common share purchase warrants in Civilized.
-Both the convertible debenture and warrants are currently exercisable and, if exercised, would together represent approximately 22% of the equity of Civilized on a fully diluted basis as at September 30, 2019.
+As at March 31, 2019, the Company had advanced \$5,000 to Civilized pursuant to a convertible debenture agreement and held common share purchase warrants in Civilized.
+On April 9, 2019, the Company and Civilized amended the terms of the convertible debenture agreement.
+As a result of the agreed upon amendments, among other things, the date upon which interest accrued pursuant to the debenture becomes payable was extended and the conversion price decreased.

+On October 28, 2019, the Company and Civilized entered into a second amendment to the terms of the convertible debenture agreement.
+As a result of the agreed upon amendments, among other things, the Company advanced an additional \$120 to Civilized.
+Accordingly, as at December 31, 2019, the principal amount advanced to Civilized pursuant to the convertible debenture was \$5,120 (March 31, 2019 - \$5,000) and was convertible into 467,580 class A common shares of Civilized (March 31, 2019 - 397,227 class A common shares).
+Both the convertible debenture and warrants are currently exercisable and, if exercised, would together represent approximately 26% of the equity of Civilized on a fully diluted basis as at December 31, 2019.

-NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE AND SIX MONTHS ENDED SEPTEMBER 30, 2019 AND 2018 c) PharmHouse
+NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE AND NINE MONTHS ENDED DECEMBER 31, 2019 AND 2018 c) PharmHouse

 The convertible debenture and warrants are accounted for at FVTPL.
-Please refer to Note 9(e) for additional details on the Company's investment in Civilized.
+Please refer to Note 10(e) for additional details on the Company's investment in Civilized.

-PharmHouse Inc. ("PharmHouse"), a joint venture between the Company and 2615975 Ontario Limited (the "PharmHouse JV Partner"), is a company licensed to cultivate cannabis under the Cannabis Act.
+PharmHouse, a joint venture between the Company and the PharmHouse JV Partner, is a company licensed to cultivate cannabis under the Cannabis Act.

-As at September 30, 2019, the Company owned 10,998,660 common shares of PharmHouse (March 31, 2019 - 10,998,660 common shares), representing a 49% equity interest on a non-diluted basis.
+As at December 31, 2019, the Company owned 10,998,660 common shares of PharmHouse (March 31, 2019 - 10,998,660 common shares), representing a 49% equity interest on a non-diluted basis.

-For the three and six months ended September 30, 2019, the Company recognized its share of PharmHouse's net loss in the amount of \$453 and \$695, respectively (three and six months ended September 30, 2018 - \$nil).
-For the three and six months ended September 30, 2019, the Company did not receive any distributions from PharmHouse (three and six months ended September 30, 2018 - \$nil).
+For the three and nine months ended December 31, 2019, the Company recognized its share of PharmHouse's net loss in the amount of \$543 and \$1,238, respectively (three and nine months ended December 31, 2018 - \$87).
+For the three and nine months ended December 31, 2019, the Company did not receive any distributions from PharmHouse (three and nine months ended December 31, 2018 - \$nil).

-As at September 30, 2019, the Company had also advanced additional capital to PharmHouse in the form of secured debt financing.
-Please refer to Note 7 for additional details on the shareholder loan to PharmHouse.
+As at December 31, 2019, the Company had also advanced additional capital to PharmHouse in the form of a shareholder loan and a promissory note.
+Please refer to Note 8 for additional details on the Company's investments in PharmHouse.

-As at September 30, 2019, PharmHouse had entered a syndicated credit agreement (the "PharmHouse Credit Agreement") with a number of Canadian banks to provide PharmHouse with a committed, non-revolving credit facility with a maximum principal amount of \$80,000 (the "PharmHouse Credit Facility").
+As at December 31, 2019, PharmHouse had entered a syndicated credit agreement (the "PharmHouse Credit Agreement") with a number of Canadian banks to provide PharmHouse with a committed, non-revolving credit facility with a maximum principal amount of \$80,000 (the "PharmHouse Credit Facility").
 The obligations of PharmHouse under the PharmHouse Credit Facility are secured by guarantees of the Company and CRC, and a pledge by CRC of all of the shares of PharmHouse held by it.
 The PharmHouse Credit Agreement also contains certain representations and warranties and affirmative covenants applicable to the Company.